 - Cover with metal lid (but not ring) so it sits loosely on top.

-- Leave out at room temperature for 24 hours.
-DO NOT DISTURB as it can affect the texture.
+- Leave out at room temperature, undisturbed for 24 hours.

 - Cover with ring and refrigerate 24-48 hours (it will continue to develop flavor) before enjoying!